PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 └── index.html
 ```

 The [data file](../StepByStep/data/un_gdp.csv) was generated from the [United Nations open database](https://data.un.org/), slightly altered to include continents and country codes.
 It’s available in the `StepByStep/data/` folder for this chapter.
-In the `StepByStep/` subfolders it is accessed directly via a relative URL, but you should copy it to a local `data/` folder in your application project folder, as shown above.
+In the `StepByStep/` subfolders, it is accessed directly via a relative URL, but you should copy it to a local `data/` folder in your application project folder, as shown above.

 This file contains the same data we used for the pie chart created in _Chapter 11_.
-Although it was generated from the same source, the file was processed to remove empty fields, edited to deal with countries that appeared, disappeared, or merged from 1970 to 2024 (e.g. Soviet Union, East Germany) and provide the data in _tidy_ format which is easier to use.
+Although it was generated from the same source, the file was processed to remove empty fields and edited to deal with countries that appeared, disappeared, or merged from 1970 to 2024 (e.g. the Soviet Union, East Germany), and provide the data in a _tidy_ format, which is easier to use.

 Open the file and inspect it.
-It’s a CSV with five columns 11k+ rows and the following structure:
+It’s a CSV with five columns, 11k+ rows and the following structure:

 ```csv
 country,year,value,continent,code